-WCC strongly encourages all employees and other members of the WCC community to promptly report concerns regarding suspected or known discrimination/harassment on the basis of sex to the Title IX Coordinator or a Deputy Title IX Coordinator.
+Wilkes Community College requires all employees and other members of the Wilkes Community College community to promptly report concerns regarding suspected or known sex discrimination and/or Sex-Based Harassment to the Title IX Coordinator.

-Additionally, WCC has designated the following employees as confidential resources for students.
+Additionally, Wilkes Community College has designated the following employees as Confidential Employees:

 Name Contact Information

-Dr. Lynda Black, LCMHC lack, LCMHC 336-838-6148

-Director of Counseling and Career Services lkblack932@wilkescc.edu
+Amber 336-838-6229

+Cook alcook636@wilkescc.edu

 Mike Roope, LCMHC 336-838-6147

+Director of Counseling, mroope085@wilkescc.edu

-Career Counselor mroope085@wilkescc.edu
+Career Services and

-Information about sex discrimination or harassment shared with these confidential resources typically will not be reported to other WCC personnel (including the Title IX Coordinator or Deputy Title IX Coordinators), to the Respondent, or to others, unless the disclosing individual gives their consent to the disclosure of the law requires it (as may be the case with abuse involving a minor or under conditions involving imminent physical harm, for example).
-(Confidential resources may report non-identifying statistical information to the Title IX Coordinator or a Deputy Title IX Coordinator for recordkeeping and compliance purposes.)
+Information about sex discrimination or harassment shared with these Confidential Employees typically will not be reported to other Wilkes Community College personnel (including the Title IX Coordinator or Deputy Title IX Coordinator), to the Respondent, or to others, unless the disclosing individual gives their consent to the disclosure or the law requires it (as may be the case with abuse involving a minor or under conditions involving imminent physical harm, for example).
+Confidential Employees may report non-identifying statistical information to the Title IX Coordinator and/or Deputy Title IX Coordinator for recordkeeping and compliance purposes.